 There are a million exciting things to do in Mexico City!
 Below is just a small selection of our personal recommendations to help kick off your time in CDMX.
 Here you can find coffee shops, bakeries, restaurants, and attractions as well as a few day trip ideas if you want to extend your time in the city!
 Follow this link to find our Google Maps list with all of these recommendations.
 Have fun!

-Known for its relaxed atmosphere and walkable streets, Condesa is centered around the Parque México and the tree-lined walkway of Avenida Ámsterdam.
-The neighborhood is filled with charming cafés, Art Deco architecture, and public green spaces.
+La Condesa is a cool, laid back, and walkable neighborhood filled with charming cafรฉs, Art Deco architecture, and tons of public green spaces.
+The neighborhood is centered around Parque Mรฉxico and the tree-lined walkway of Avenida รmsterdam.
 La Condesa is particularly safe and walkable and is the perfect spot for a walk or morning coffee.
 Our hotel block is here!!!

-Roma is one of Mexico City’s most vibrant and creative neighborhoods, divided into two distinct areas: Roma Norte and Roma Sur.
-It’s known for its lively food scene, independent boutiques, and art galleries.
-Roma Norte tends to be a bit busier, while Roma Sur offers a more residential vibe.
-With its tree-lined streets and eclectic architecture, Roma is safe, walkable, and perfect for exploring on foot.
+Roma is one of Mexico Cityโs most lively and creative neighborhoods, divided into two distinct parts: Roma Norte and Roma Sur.
+It has a great food scene, tons of independent boutiques, and art galleries.
+Roma Norte is a bit busier, while Roma Sur has a more residential vibe.
+The neighborhood is known for it's gorgeous tree-lined streets and eclectic architecture and it's safe and walkable - perfect for exploring on foot.

-Juárez is a small neighborhood just north of Roma Norte, known for its grand 19th-century mansions.
-Today it’s a lively, young, and diverse area - especially in the Zona Rosa district, where you’ll find a vibrant mix of LGBTQ+ nightlife, art galleries, vintage shops, and boutiques.
+Juรกrez is a small neighborhood just north of Roma Norte, known for its grand 19th-century mansions.
+Now itโs a cool, young, and diverse area - especially in the Zona Rosa district, where youโll find a combo of LGBTQ+ nightlife, art galleries, vintage shops, and boutiques.
 For great local shopping, we especially recommend taking a stroll down Calle Marsella.

-Centro Histórico is the heart of old Mexico City and is home to many of the city's iconic landmarks such as Zócalo (Constitution Plaza), Metropolitan Cathedral, and Palacio de Bellas Artes.
+Centro Histรณrico is the heart of old Mexico City and is home to many of the city's iconic landmarks such as Zรณcalo (Constitution Plaza), Metropolitan Cathedral, and Palacio de Bellas Artes.
 Here you'll find a blend of busy plazas, historic colonial architecture, museums, and cultural landmarks.
 This neighborhood is busy, fast paced, and full of history!

 A neighborhood in and of itself, Bosque de Chapultepec is one of the largest urban parks in the world, twice the size of Central Park in New York City.
 The park is home to lakes, walking trails, and several large museums, including Chapultepec Castle and Museo Nacional de Antropologia.